Ilya Ehrenburg: Life and work

 During World War I, Ehrenburg became a war correspondent for a St. Petersburg newspaper.
 He wrote a series of articles about the mechanized war that later on were also published as a book (The Face of War).
 His poetry now also concentrated on subjects of war and destruction, as in On the Eve, his third lyrical book.
 Nikolai Gumilev, a famous symbolistic poet, wrote favourably about Ehrenburg's progress in poetry.

 In 1917, after the revolution, Ehrenburg returned to Russia.
 At that time he tended to oppose the Bolshevik policy, being shocked by the constant atmosphere of violence.
-He wrote a poem called "Prayer for Russia" which compared the Storming of the Winter Palace to rape.
+He wrote a poem called "Prayer for Russia" which compared the storming of the Winter Palace to rape.
 In 1920 Ehrenburg went to Kiev where he experienced four different regimes in the course of one year: the Germans, the Cossacks, the Bolsheviks, and the White Army.
 After antisemitic pogroms, he fled to Koktebel on the Crimea peninsula where his old friend from Paris days, Maximilian Voloshin, had a house.
 Finally, Ehrenburg returned to Moscow, where he soon was arrested by the Cheka but freed after a short time.

 He became a Soviet cultural activist and journalist who spent much time abroad as a writer.
 He wrote avant-garde picaresque novels and short stories popular in the 1920s, often set in Western Europe (The Extraordinary Adventures of Julio Jurenito and his Disciples (1922), Thirteen Pipes).
 Ehrenburg continued to write philosophical poetry, using more freed rhythms than in the 1910s.
 In 1929 he published The Life of the Automobile, a communist variant of the it-narrative genre.

+In 1935, Ehrenburg attended the first International Congress of Writers for the Defense of Culture, which opened in Paris in June.
+He had written a pamphlet which said, among other things, that surrealists shunned work, favouring parasitism, and that they endorsed "onanism, pederasty, fetishism, exhibitionism, and even sodomy".
+André Breton — along with all fellow surrealists — felt insulted and accosted Ehrenburg on the street and slapped him several times, which resulted in surrealists being expelled from the Congress.

 Spanish Civil War

 As a friend of many of the European Left, Ehrenburg was frequently allowed by Stalin to visit Europe and to campaign for peace and socialism.
 He arrived in Spain in late August 1936 as an Izvestia correspondent and was involved in propaganda and military activity as well as reporting.
-In July 1937 he attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war, held in Valencia, Barcelona and Madrid and attended by many writers including André Malraux, Ernest Hemingway, Stephen Spender and Pablo Neruda.
+In July 1937 he attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war, held in Valencia, Barcelona, and Madrid and attended by many writers including André Malraux, Ernest Hemingway, Stephen Spender, and Pablo Neruda.